liuhengyue/liuhengyue.github.io.backup/README.md

 Jekyll is new to me, so install and test it first from [Jekyll](https://jekyllrb.com/docs/).

+I use a gem called 'jekyll-scholar' which is not supported by github page for build automation, so the solution to that is to generate static pages and push to master branch (my `source` branch contains the source jekyll stuff). `Rake` can do the job for you.
+You need to change the git repo name in `Rakefile`, then just run `rake publish` which will generate the static sites then push to `master`.
+Note you may need to commit changes to `source` branch.

 ### Installation

 Simply fork the repository and edit away.